Tire Wear Pollution: An Overlooked Environmental Crisis

 Q3.
 Are tire emissions worse than exhaust emissions?

-A. While exhaust emissions have stricter regulations, tire emissions remain largely unregulated.
-Research shows that TWPs can be just as harmful, especially due to their role in microplastic and particulate pollution.
+A. While exhaust emissions are heavily regulated, tire emissions remain largely unregulated.
+Research indicates that TWPs can be as harmful, particularly due to their role in microplastic and particulate pollution.

 Q4.
 Can tire wear pollution affect human health?